El Alamein: Battles in North Africa, 1942

 El Alamein: Battles in North Africa, 1942 is a board wargame published by Simulations Publications Inc. (SPI) in 1973 that simulates the final four months (July–October 1942) of the North African campaign during World War II.

 Background

-British forces had enjoyed a great degree of success against Italian forces in North Africa in 1941.
-That changed after the arrival of the Afrika Korps under the command of Erwin Rommel, who launched an offensive against the Allies, defeating them at Gazala in June 1942 and capturing Tobruk.
+British forces had initially enjoyed a considerable success against Italian forces in North Africa in 1941.
+However, that changed after the arrival of the Afrika Korps under the command of Erwin Rommel, who launched an offensive against the Allies, defeating them at Gazala in June 1942 and capturing Tobruk.
 The Axis advance was stopped in July 1942 only 140 kilometers (90 mi) from Alexandria in the First Battle of El Alamein.
 At the end of August 1942, Axis forces made a second attempt to break through the Allied defenses at the Battle of Alam Halfa, but were unsuccessful.
 The Allies counterattacked in October 1942, decisively defeating the Italian-German army in the Second Battle of El Alamein.